Aeschylus’

 Darius But how did he manage to take such a vast land army over to that distant shore?

-Atossa He cleverly yoked the narrows of the Hellespond and then crossed over.
+Atossa He cleverly yoked the narrows of the Hellespont and then crossed over.

 Darius What?
-So he managed to close the great Bosporous?
+So he managed to close the great Bosporus?

 Atossa That’s right.
 Perhaps some divine power had helped him in this.